 Our Med-Peds program has the benefit of working in a very diverse environment.
 Residents rotate through Chandler Medical Center, Good Samaritan Hospital, the Lexington VA Medical Center, and Kentucky Children's Hospital.
 Chandler Medical Center and Kentucky Children's Hospital are large referral and tertiary care inpatient facilities whereas Good Samaritan Hospital provides advanced general internal medicine care to the local community.

 The clinical facilities at the University of Kentucky represent, modern, attractive, state-of-the-art units all contiguously located on the university campus.

 Opened in 1962, UK Chandler Hospital is part of the UK HealthCare patient care enterprise.
 Integral components of the services UK Chandler Hospital provides are:

 Our new patient care pavilion opened in May of 2011.
-Our new facility will provide Kentucky with a state-of-the-art patient-centered facility staffed by nationally recognized experts in specialty and sub-specialty care.
+Our facility will provide Kentucky with a state-of-the-art patient-centered facility staffed by nationally recognized experts in the specialty and sub-specialty care.

 Kentucky Children's Hospital

 Kentucky Children's Hospital is a hospital located within a hospital, which means that it shares many of Chandler Medical Center's services and facilities.
-However, as the only children's hospital in the region, Kentucky Children's Hospital is able to treat the most critically ill children, as well as those with less severe illness or injury.
-With pediatric specialists for every system of the body, we are able to provide comprehensive care for all ages from infants through adolescents.
+However, as the only children's hospital in the region, Kentucky Children's Hospital can treat the most critically ill children, as well as those with less severe illness or injury.
+With pediatric specialists for every system of the body, we can provide comprehensive care for all ages from infants through adolescents.

 The Lexington Veterans Administration Medical Center